 The features packed inside the Elite â 1080p HD video quality, motion detection, human detection, two-way talking and night vision â also make their way to the Pro.

-From a design perspective, the Pro is much slimmer and offers a slightly better field of view (100 degrees, as opposed to the Eliteâs 90-degree eye), but itâs whatâs going on behind the doorbell which is the reason it costs half as much as the flagship model.
+However, the Pro is much slimmer and offers a slightly better field of view (100 degrees, as opposed to the Eliteâs 90-degree eye), but itâs whatâs going on behind the doorbell that explains the lower price.

 Ring Video Doorbell